 Our contact tracers in Del Norte County are all local county employees who have been trained to perform contact tracing under the supervision of nurses and the health officer at Del Norte County Public Health.

-Starting November 30th, due to the overwhelming effect the amount of positive cases has put on our local public health capacity, we will be utilizing California state staff to supplement our local contact tracing efforts.
+We also use California state staff to supplement our local contact tracing efforts.
 If you receive a call from state staff, please know that they have been pulled from their normal duties to join our local team.

 Our local health department uses a system called CalCONNECT, which works similarly to an electronic health record--because of this, the calls from contact tracers may originate from a Sacramento phone number.

 Information you provide to a contact tracer is confidential.